Bath and North East Somerset Council's story

 Working in partnership with organisations including the West of England Nature Partnership and the Forest of Avon has been beneficial.

 We have worked hard to engage with local communities through the Ward Councillor Empowerment Fund and through tree giveaways and sales for residents.

-- Number of trees planted; number of organisations (eg. schools) and individuals involved
+Number of organisations (eg. schools) and individuals involved